semaphore-protocol/semaphore/README.md

   * A client to ask for a path from an identity commitment to the current root of the tree, relieving the client from the need to manage this tree by themselves.
   * A client to ask a list of signals, together with their paths to the signals tree root.
   * An owner to set the external nullifier.
-  * An owner to set the max gas price.

 The server relies on an Ethereum node and the events in the smart contract to synchronize to the current state and handle rollbacks if they occur.